Climb to Cruise

 After takeoff the aircraft continues in the climb phase and flies away from the busy airspace.
 The pilot sets the aircraft up for cruise power and speed and turns on course when clear of the airport environment.
 Depending on the type of flight, VFR or IFR, departure control or a flight information service will then be contacted.

-The workload for the pilot can be medium to high if he is flying a complex airplane and is changing power, speed and trim settings during this phase.
+The workload for the pilot can be medium to high if he is flying a complex airplane and is changing power, speed and trim settings during this phase and needs to change frequencies and contact ATC during departure.

 After takeoff and clearing any obstacles, the aircraft usually climbs with maximum power until required to change to cruise climb speed.
 Depending on noise abatement, flight school procedures or personal preferences, most change configuration at at least several hundredth feet AAL (>500 ft).